sverrli/capstone/README.md

 ### Solution Statement

-"Solving" the problem is measured by obtaining future stock prices in USD, and is as such quantifiable and easy to understand.
+"Solving" the problem is measured by obtaining future stock prices in USD, and classifying the stock as either a buy or sell, or to simply keep holding the stock.
+As such it is quantifiable and easy to understand.

+To help me solve this problem I will attempt to use supervised learnining, more specifically SVM, k-nearest neighbors and random forest classfier.

 ### Benchmark Model

 I am a bit unsure of the appropriate benchmark model in this case, but the stock prices are given, and can be checked against the predictions.
-Any feedback on models appreciated.
+As a benchmark I'll use an out-of-the-box SVM, which we can hopefully outperform.

 ### Evaluation Metrics

-My plan is to test different models and try to experiment with model paramterers to find good fits, and evaluate the model accuracy and regression metrics if relevant, like mean square error.
-These metrics will be subject to change as the project takes shape.
+My plan is to test different models and try to experiment with model parameters to find good fits.
+As I have landed on a classification problem I will most likely use AUC as my metric.
+However, these metrics may be subject to change as the project takes shape.

 ### Project Design